Authorities warn Washingtonians of scams related to coronavirus stimulus checks

 “Many Washingtonians are hurting financially as a result of the COVID-19 crisis, and urgently need the relief promised by the federal government,” said Attorney General Bob Ferguson in a written statement.
 “Scammers are seeing this news as well, and will take advantage of the opportunity to try to get your personal information.
 Don’t fall for it.”

-The specific details of how the federal government will provide stimulus payments have not been made available, but Ferguson’s office said, generally, the government will use tax information they have on file from the past two years to either provide the funds via direct deposit, or mail people checks.
+The specific details of how the federal government will provide stimulus payments have not been made available, but Ferguson’s office said, generally, the government will use tax information it has on file from the past two years to either provide the funds via direct deposit, or mail people checks.

 Retiree advocates and federal agencies are issuing similar warnings, saying scammers will try to trick people into giving up personal information that can be used to steal money from bank accounts or promote identity theft.